 Yes, it may take skill, experimentation, and good ol' fashion luck to get in on the early spring walleye fishing bite.
 But beyond the rigs and tactics you use, perhaps the most critical factor to your success is whether or not you can withstand the extreme cold and unpredictable weather of early spring.

-So, before you leave for the lake or the river, make sure you're prepared for the worst with all-weather fishing apparel like Huk's Next Level Bib and Jacket.
+So, before you leave for the lake or the river, make sure you're prepared for the worst with all-weather fishing apparel like our waterproof bib and our 4-seasons jacket.
 Insulated rubber boots are a must too, and you'll never regret investing in a high-quality pair of waterproof fishing gloves.
 For those extra chilly days, add a layer of insulation with the Huk 1/4 Zip Fleece.